 Preparing the Meat

-Remove any wrapping before rubbing the pork with seasoning.
+Remove any wrapping before rubbing the meat with seasoning.

 Get in there and slather the dry rub on both sides of the roast with your hands.
 You should have enough rub to be very generous with your portions.